Office: Science Tower 629

 My primary research interest is the development of formal tools for reasoning about complexity of higher-order languages.
 One aspect of this is the extraction of cost information for higher-order programs from source code.
 My current work on this area focuses on the extraction of recurrences from programs, most recently focusing on functional languages with support for a wide variety of inductive datatypes with user-defined notions of size.
 A long-term goal is the development of a system that permits the extraction of recurrences into a proof assistant environment, wherein the user can reason about those recurrences in order to ultimately provide certified bounds on the execution cost of the source program.

-- Denotational cost semantics for functional languages with inductive types.
+- Denotational cost semantics for functional languages with inductive types (ICFP 2015).

-- A static cost analysis for a higher-order language.
+- A static cost analysis for a higher-order language (PLPV 2013).

 Implicit computational complexity